Diana Belbiţă

-Diana Irena Belbiţă (born June 26, 1996) is a Romanian mixed martial artist, and former kickboxing, judo and kempo practitioner.
-She competes in the Strawweight division of the Ultimate Fighting Championship.
-Belbiţă is a former world and European kempo champion, as well RXF and KSW championships challenger.
+Diana Irena Belbiță (born June 26, 1996) is a Romanian former mixed martial artist, and kickboxing, judo and kempo practitioner.
+She competed in the women's Strawweight division of the Ultimate Fighting Championship.
+Belbiță is a former world and European kempo champion, as well RXF and KSW championships challenger.

 Background

 Belbiță entered the world of contact sports at the age of 12, when she started judo, and later went to kickboxing and karate.
-In 2014 she became a professional fighter and eventually managed to win the titles of European and World champion in kempo.
+In 2014, she became a professional fighter and eventually managed to win the titles of European and World champion in kempo.
 She initially struggled with financial difficulties in her career.

-In 2019, Diana appeared on Ferma, a show based on a group of celebrities living together twenty-four hours a day on a farm, with no privacy for three months and isolated from the outside world, which gave her a boost in popularity.
+In 2019, Belbiță appeared on Ferma, a show based on a group of celebrities living together twenty-four hours a day on a farm, with no privacy for three months and isolated from the outside world, which gave her a boost in popularity.

 Mixed martial arts career

 Early career

 Diana Belbiță, starting her professional career in 2014, compiled a 13–4 record on the European MMA scene, with three of the losses coming to UFC/Bellator MMA veterans Cristina Stanciu, Ariane Lipski via first round armbar for the inaugural KSW Women's Flyweight Championship at KSW 39: Colosseum, and Iony Razafiarison.